-Lisa Black, California Western School of Law, is Faculty Director of the LL.M and M.C.L.
-Program in U.S. Law, an advanced degree program designed for lawyers trained in other countries.
+Lisa Black is Faculty Director of the LL.M and M.C.L.
+Program in U.S. Law at California Western School of Law, an advanced degree program designed for lawyers trained in other countries.
 Now in her twentieth year as a law professor, she teaches two required courses for students in the LL.M and M.C.L.
-Program as well as serving as their advisor and mentor.
-As former vice-president and an active member of the San Diego Diplomacy Council, Prof. Black has hosted leaders and diplomats from all over the world for over 30 years.
-She is currently the Chair-Elect of the AALS Section on North American Cooperation.
+Program and serves as their advisor and mentor.
+As former vice-president and an active member of the San Diego Diplomacy Council, Professor Black has hosted leaders and diplomats from all over the world for over 30 years.
+She is Chair of the Association of American Law Schools Section on North American Cooperation.

 Professor E. Joan Blum has taught at Boston College Law School since 1985.
 She received her B.A. summa cum laude from Harvard and her J.D. from Columbia, where she was a Harlan Fiske Stone Scholar and a member of the Law Review.
 She served as law clerk to Justice Robert Braucher of the Massachusetts Supreme Judicial Court and then practiced with the Boston law firm Palmer & Dodge, where she specialized in tax-exempt financing of educational and health care institutions.
 For several years, she taught the introduction to common law reasoning and method in the International Tax Program at Harvard Law School.
 Professor Blum‘s publications include several articles, including Teaching in Practice: Legal Writing Faculty as Expert Writing Consultants to Law Firms (with Kathleen Vinson), and a book, Massachusetts Legal Research (2d ed. with Shaun Spencer), published in 2016 by Carolina Academic Press.
 Since 2009, Professor Blum has traveled to Bosnia several times on behalf of the U.S. Department of Justice to conduct training programs for judges and prosecutors on legal reasoning and writing.
 As a Fulbright Specialist in 2013, she taught a course entitled “Introduction to U.S. Advisory Law Practice” to students at Sarajevo University Law School.
 At Boston College Law School, is Faculty Director of the Boston College Law Summer Institute, which introduces international lawyers, judges, and law students to the foundations of U.S. law and methods of practice.